 - Preparation: Pour coffee-cream tea with boiling water, let it rest for 4-6 minutes.
 As a variation in the summer also taste with ice cubes or with ginger, cinnamon or cardamom.

-If you prefer classic coffee, you need the traditional “La Cafetera“.
+If you prefer classic coffee, you need the traditional “cafetera gota a gota“.
 It has 2 chambers.
 Into the upper comes the ground coffee and water, which then drips through the holes into the lower container and thus a coffee concentrate is produced.

 - The preparation of cafe pasado works hot or cold.

 - The cold preparation takes about 12 hours.

 - For the hot preparation applies: the hottest water makes the best coffee.

 - The strong coffee concentrate is made by filling the La Cafetera to 3/4 with coffee and pouring boiling water regularly into the small remaining space.
 The holes of the La Cafetera are very small, so the procedure takes about 10 minutes.